 Oil and gas companies who have previously reduced leverage and conserved cash are more protected, as are those in areas of the supply chain that have typically been more robust through a downturn, such as supporting ongoing production and essential maintenance.
 However, even these areas, at least in the short term, are experiencing operational difficulties due to COVID-19, which is seriously affecting the ability to work effectively both on-shore and off-shore.

-Furthermore, if oil price continues at levels around $20-30/bbl, a number of UK-based producing assets will not be viable.
+Furthermore, if oil price continued at levels below $30/bbl, a number of UK-based producing assets will not be viable.
 The essential fire-fighting actions being taken by companies have resulted in the focus on energy transition taking a back seat for many players with potential serious repercussions for the future.

 Key focus areas for oil and gas businesses